 6. Zwanenburgwal

-The Zwanenburgwal owes its historic beauty to the fact that it was constructed in 1610, making it one of the oldest canals in Amsterdam.
+Residents have voted the Zwanenburgwal one of the most beautiful streets in Amsterdam.
+The Zwanenburgwal owes its historic beauty to its construction in 1610, making it one of the oldest canals in Amsterdam.

-This canal was named after the Zwanenburg Castle, which was located close to where the canal now stands.
-The castle was destroyed during a siege in 1573, but the name of the canal still pays tribute to it.
+This canal was named after the Zwanenburg Castle, located close to where it now stands.
+The castle was destroyed during a siege in 1573, but the canal’s name still pays tribute to it.

 See Related: Best Beaches in the Netherlands